Developer-DAO/academy/README.md

 This will create a local instance of the app running and can be viewed at `http://localhost:3000` in your browser.

+Also it's handy to install the Prettier plugin for your browser.
+You can then use it to automatically format files.
+It helps keep the code base tiday, for Typescript, MDX and Markdown files.

 ## Grabbing latest version of the code

 **Since this is a work in progress, your local version of the app can be updated